afifhisham/POS_SYSTEM/README.md

 This project is aiming to create a database in Web SQL for POS System.
 It is including the tables creation, data insertion, and retrieve the value from tables stored in Web SQL.
 In this project, the data that have been inserted into tables in Web SQL is the exported data from SQL file of the database in PhpMyAdmin.
 Another purpose of this project is to compare the last entered data into table based on the datetime in Web SQL.

 ### Build Status
+This project has been completed.
+There is an issue found in this project where the table need to be dropped first before insert a new data.
+Otherwise, the new data is not inserted into table.
+Therefore, each time this project in run in browser, it will drop the table first then create the table.

 ### Installation
 To access this project, the software programs need to be installed: